masoudir/mavros_tutorial/tutorials/docs/Chapter1_ArduRover_with_CLI/Step4_How_to_set_and_get_parameters.md

-# How to Get/ Set parameters of Ardupilot-SITL Rover in MAVROS
+# How to Get/Set parameters of Ardupilot-SITL Rover

 *Author:* Masoud Iranmehr